brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 *Thursday's class moved to Monday because Monday was regarded by most people as best for an exam*

 * Monday, Dec.
 12 &mdash; Term 3 Exam

+*Maybe on our last day we should finally read Kuhn?*

 * Tuesday, Dec.
 13 &mdash;